ecreates/ecreates/README.md

 ## Let's have a look-see, shall we?
-The project is deployed in AWS public cloud and can be accessed from https://dev.d2uanxqxa2fkp3.amplifyapp.com/ Please find below a screenshot of the landing page
+The project is deployed in AWS public cloud and can be accessed from https://dev.d2uanxqxa2fkp3.amplifyapp.com/ Please find below a screenshots of the landing page and user monitoring state.

 ### Landing page<br><br>